nickdimwill/polvolsec/README.md

 - Do not write passwords down on a sticky note attached to your monitor.
 - Use a password manager to make it easier to use the strongest passwords.
 - On your mac, turn on full-disk encryption.
-- Use Google Chrome for your internet browser.
+- Use Firefox for your internet browser.
-- Avoid plain text messages (SMS/iMessage/etc).
+- Avoid text messages (SMS/iMessage/etc).
 They are NOT encrypted.
-Recommended: phone call, video chat, Signal, Telegram, WhatsApp
+Recommended: phone call, video chat, Signal, Telegram.
 - For two-factor authentication, it's preferable to use an authentictor app like Google Authenticator or Authy.

 ### Campaigns